Kefir Recipes: A Delicious Introduction to Fermented Dairy

 - Lecithin, which aids fat digestion, to taste

 - Splash of CocoBiotic (friendly bacteria)

-- Natural flavorings or herbs such as Stevia, nutmeg, cinnamon, non-alcoholic vanilla, or natural fruit flavoring
+- Natural flavorings or herbs such as BE Sweet, nutmeg, cinnamon, non-alcoholic vanilla, or natural fruit flavoring

 - Fresh or frozen organic fruits, strawberries, raspberries, kiwi, blueberries, black currants, sour cherries, cranberries, or papaya